Laszer271/GANs-for-limited-data/README.md

-Project for my Bachelor's thesis when I try to compare, evaluate and enhance popular generative models for small, diverse datasets.
+Project for my Bachelor's thesis where I try to compare, evaluate and enhance popular generative models for small, diverse datasets.

 Work in Progress.